opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 ### `cluster_manager_throttling`

 The `cluster_manager_throttling` object contains statistics about throttled tasks on the cluster manager node.
-It is populated only for actual cluster manager node.
+It is populated only for the node that is currently elected as the cluster manager.

 Field | Field type | Description
 :--- | :--- | :---